Contact us 0800 756 5555 benevolent@bt.com

-The BT Benevolent Fund has been helping current and former employees and their dependents since 1853, when it was founded as the Post Office Clerk’s Charitable Fund.
-At that time it cost just a penny a week to become a member, and in the first year eight widows were helped at a total cost of £105.
+The BT Benevolent Fund has supported current and former employees, and their dependants, since it was founded in 1853 as the Post Office Clerks’ Charitable Fund.
+Membership originally cost just one penny per week, and in its first year the Fund provided £105 in support to eight widows.

-Two eminent Victorians associated with the Fund were Anthony Trollope, who chaired the 1860 AGM, and Rowland Hill.
-The Fund that today bears his name was founded in 1882 to help grades below that of Clerk.
+Notable Victorian figures associated with the Fund include Anthony Trollope, who chaired the 1860 AGM, and Rowland Hill.
+In 1882, a separate fund bearing Hill’s name was established to extend support to employees below the grade of clerk.

 Anthony Trollope